 Account lockout does not always require brute force or stolen credentials.
 A missing uniqueness check on the email update endpoint is enough.
-This is what I found in a real cloud portal.
+This is what I found in a cloud portal.

 Background